pupil-labs/pupil-docs/user-docs/pupil-capture.md

 #### Gaze Heatmaps for Surfaces

-It is possible to display gaze heatmaps for each surface by enabling `Show Heatmap` in the `Surface Tracker` menu.
+You can display gaze heatmaps for each surface by enabling `Show Heatmap` in the `Surface Tracker` menu.
 Two heatmap modes are supported:
 *   `Gaze within each surface`: Visualizes the distribution of gaze points that lie within each surface.
 *   `Gaze across different surfaces`: Color codes the surfaces to visualize the amount of time spend gazing on each surface in relation to other surfaces.